 For a family of four, like ours, this system means savings of thousands of Euro on hotel costs and it means that a 3-day -holiday costs as much as a 3 week or a 3 month one.

-It is comfortable
+House swapping is comfortable

 As well equipped as a hotel room or rental home can be, I believe nothing beats the convenience and feel of a real family home.
 As well as being more ‘homely’, if you can forgive the choice of words, if you house swap with a family with similar aged kids you are likely to find extra elements that will make the house work for you: from plastic cutlery and plates for small children, to new toys and stairgates, families often have similar needs and this means you can travel with less, knowing everything will be in place already.

-It is culturally interesting
+A house exchange is culturally interesting

 As well as practical considerations, the beauty of the home exchange is in its ability to make you experience life abroad like a local, truly seeing how a local family lives.
 Houses can be similar to what you are used to or very different, so can be the neighbourhood, the shops, the frames at the playground: living in a real home with real neighbours will give you a taste of local life.